Last year, I bought

 too much interest from me.
 Also, there is more to selecting good

 breeding stock than EPD's.
-Udder scores, years of service,
+Udder scores, assisted births, years of service,

 disposition, production system adaptation, conformation, health history